impossibledreams/wc-external-variations/readme.txt

 == Changelog ==

 = 1.0.9 =
-* Fixed encodeding/decoding in the external URL
+* Fixed encoding/decoding in the external URL
+* Added a setting to open external link when the variation is selected

 = 1.0.8 =
 * Refactored Javascript code to fix issues with quick view plugins and themes (#9)